-This summer, Tom Cruise brings one of the oldest mysteries back to the movie theaters: THE MUMMY.
+This autumn, Tom Cruise brings one of the oldest mysteries back to our living room: THE MUMMY.

 A TRIP TO THE PAST